Mark Zuckerberg Picked the Wrong Watch to Announce Meta’s New Oakley Sunglasses

 As he’s been known to do lately, Zuckerberg shared a picture of himself wearing an impressive and exclusive watch that many horological sleuths can easily identify.

-But in my humble opinion, he could’ve chosen a far better watch for the occasion that would’ve showcased his relatively newfound watch knowledge in an entirely different way.
+But in my humble opinion, he could’ve chosen a far better watch for the occasion that would’ve showcased his relatively newfound watch knowledge chops in an entirely different way.

 Quite the Collection